Data Breach Policy

-Community Council for Somerset (CCS) is required under the Data Protection Act 1998 and General Data Protection Regulation 2018 to ensure the security and confidentiality of all the personal and sensitive personal data it processes, including that processed by third parties acting on its behalf.
+Community Council for Somerset (CCS) is required under the General Data Protection Regulation (GDPR) and the UK Data Protection Act, 2018 to ensure the security and confidentiality of all the personal and sensitive personal data it processes, including that processed by third parties acting on its behalf.
 Every care should be taken by employees (current, past and prospective), trustees, volunteers, clients, consultants and suppliers to protect the personal data they work with and to avoid the unauthorised disclosure or loss of personal data.

-There are eight Data Protection Principles contained in the data protection Act 1998 and the General Data Protection Regulation 2018 which must be complied with when processing personal data.
+There are eight Data Protection Principles contained in the General Data Protection Regulation (GDPR) and the UK Data Protection Act, 2018 which must be complied with when processing personal data.
 Failure to comply with any of these Principles is a breach of Data Protection.

 - Personal data shall be adequate, relevant and not excessive in relation to the purpose or purposes for which they are processed.